McGill-NLP/llm2vec/README.md

 python experiments/run_mntp.py train_configs/mntp/Mistral.json
 ```

-The training configuration file contains all the training hyperparameters and configurations used in our paper.
+The Mistral training configuration [file](train_configs/mntp/Mistral.json) contains all the training hyperparameters and configurations used in our paper.
 ```json
 {
     "model_name_or_path": "mistralai/Mistral-7B-Instruct-v0.2",